Levent-Batakci/Gamified-Calendar/README.md

 This repository is dedicated to the project for CSDS 393 (software engineering).
 The dev team is Levent, David, Jo, Smyan, and Dillon.
 # Gamified calendar

-A project management web application built in React.
+A productivity management web application built in React.
 Read more [here](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/About.md).

 All questions can be directed to  [`@VerySeriousHireableAccount`](https://github.com/VerySeriousHireableAccount)